Mikmeh01/Rural_Access_Index_Optimization/README.md

 ## Getting Started

-Clone the repo and change the ISO3 country parameter (BLZ for Belize for example) of the RAI_Opti notebook and run the remaining code
+Clone the repo, change the ISO3 country parameter (BLZ for Belize for example) of the RAI_Opti notebook and run the remaining code

 ## Output